Geodan/i3dm.export/README.md

 The 3D tiles created by this tool are tested in:

-- MapBox GL JS (using https://github.com/Geodan/mapbox-3dtiles);
+- Cesium JS

-- Cesium
+MapBox GL JS (using https://github.com/Geodan/mapbox-3dtiles) is NOT supported at the moment.

 Sample of trees in Cesium viewer using instanced (i3dm) and composite (cmpt) 3D Tiles